History of gay men in the United States: 1950s–60s: Gay men in literature

 Notable gay writers of the 1950s and 1960s who explored male homosexuality in their work included James Baldwin, John Rechy and Allen Ginsberg.
 Another 20th-century writer, Gore Vidal, had a lifelong male partner but preferred not to categorize himself as gay.
-Vidal wrote about homosexuality in The City and the Pillar (1948) and transgenderism in Myra Breckinridge (1969).
+Vidal wrote about homosexuality in The City and the Pillar (1948) and transness in Myra Breckinridge (1969).
 Mart Crowley's play Boys in the Band, about a group of gay male friends, was produced in 1968, then adapted into a groundbreaking film in 1970.
 Along with a liberalization of censorship laws, the 1950s and 1960s also saw the rise of Gay pulp fiction.

 1960s: Legal challenges

 As of 1960, every state had an anti-sodomy law.
 In 1961, the American Law Institute's Model Penal Code advocated repealing sodomy laws as they applied to private, adult, consensual behavior.
 A few years later the American Civil Liberties Union (ACLU) took its first major case in opposition to these laws, Enslin v.
 Walford, which was denied certiorari by the Supreme Court.

 Another significant case came in 1961, when astronomer Frank Kameny protested his firing by the U.S. Civil Service Commission due to his homosexuality, arguing this case to the United States Supreme Court.
 Although the court denied his petition, it is notable as the first civil rights claim based on sexual orientation.

 In 1965 the case Scott v.
 Macy, about how Bruce Scott was denied a Defense Department job because of "immoral conduct", was decided.
 The U.S. Court of Appeals for the District of Columbia Circuit said the charge was too vague, thus granting the first major court victory for gay employment rights.
 The case was argued by lawyer David Carliner December 17, 1964 and decided June 16, 1965.